raspberrypilearning/generic-python-functions-in-dictionaries/en/step_1.md

 options = {'1': option1, '2': option2, '3': option3}
 ~~~

-This now has the possible user's input as the key, and the function to be called as the value.
-Now with an additional line, the user's choice can be prompted for and the appropriate function can be called.
+This now has the possible user inputs as the keys, and the functions to be called as the values.
+With an additional line, the user's choice can be prompted for and the appropriate function can be called.

 ~~~python
 options[input('Choose 1, 2 or 3 ')]()
 ~~~

-So the completed code now looks like this:
+So the completed code looks like this:

 ~~~python
 def option1():